Ross Perot – Short Biography

 These, however, are just a couple of many illustrious ventures Perot has taken part in.
 He is in fact a billionaire, from Texas who made his fortune in the information technology business.

-Respected by his peers around the world for being an incisive and headstrong businessman, Perot is always keen on good business and making things happen.
+Respected by his peers around the world for being an incisive and headstrong businessman, Perot is always been keen on good business and making things happen.

 Ross Perot – Major Player Since the Beginning

 Ross Perot started out like many of us: with humble beginnings.
 But it wasn’t long before he was making a name for himself and taking the business world by storm.

 Perot joined the US Navy in 1949.
 When he finished his service in 1957, he joined IBM as a salesperson.
-He then amazed everybody in the company by selling in two weeks his one-year product quota.
+He then amazed everybody in the company by selling his yearly quota in just two weeks.